preethamb97/DSA/README.md

 # Complete Interview Preparation - Python Implementation

-## 📚 Overview

-This repository contains **complete Python implementations** of all interview topics for DSA, Web Frameworks, AWS, and System Design.
-Follow this roadmap from start to finish to master everything you need for technical interviews.
+This repository has Python implementations for DSA, Web Frameworks, AWS, and System Design interview topics.
+Follow the roadmap below to learn everything step by step.

 ---

-## 🗺️ Complete Learning Roadmap
+## Complete Learning Roadmap

-### **Phase 1: Foundation (Week 1-2)** - Start Here! 🎯
+### Phase 1: Foundation (Week 1-2) - Start Here

-Master the fundamentals before moving to advanced topics.
+Get comfortable with the basics before moving to advanced topics.

 | # | Topic | File | Difficulty | Frequency | What You'll Learn |
 |---|-------|------|------------|-----------|-------------------|